benofbrown/darksouls/Bloodbourne_all_Trophies.md

   - pre-lantern area:
     - 2 Ritual Blood (4)
     - *Beast Claw*
+  - **Go back to the dream and buy all the weapons at this point - the next area is rough**
   - pre-boss: 4 Ritual Blood (4)

 ### Defiled Pthumeru: